jw1912/bullet/README.md

 ### Currently Supported Backends:
 #### Default
-CPU backend **not intended for serious training use**.
+Reference CPU backend.
 It is suitable for training small networks or various utilities, such as loading nets to requantise them or test their output on specific positions.

+> [!WARNING]
+> **Not intended for serious training use.**

 #### CUDA
 The "first class" supported backend.
 To compile to target CUDA you need to enable the `cuda` feature, as demonstrated in the [wiki](https://github.com/jw1912/bullet/wiki/2.-Getting-Started-with-bullet).

+> [!NOTE]
+> If you are on Windows, it is recommended to use clang, direct from LLVM github releases.

 #### HIP
 Mainly directed toward users with AMD GPUs.
 To compile to target HIP you need to enable the `hip` feature,